Ballpark Roadtrip: AT&T Park

 When in San Francisco, see the Golden Gate Bridge, take a ride on cable car, visit Alcatraz Island and take in a game at AT&T Park, one of best ballparks in all of baseball.

-Ballpark: A – Beautiful ballpark with not a bad seat in the house, except maybe directly behind home plate with plexi-glass doors with dents and scratches.
+Ballpark: A - Beautiful ballpark with not a bad seat in the house, except maybe directly behind home plate with plexi-glass doors with dents and scratches.
 The kids area at the big glove in left-center is cool.
 McCovey Cove and cable car add nice touches.
 Great ballpark tour with excellent tour leaders.
-It San Francisco, always remember to bring extra layers.
+It is San Francisco, always remember to bring extra layers of clothing.

-Mascot: A – Lou Seal, fan friendly seal with just too cute and fun.
+Mascot: B - Lou Seal, fan friendly seal with just too cute and fun.
+Lou Seal is also a reference to the San Francisco Seals, the baseball club that was a mainstay of the Pacific Coast League from 1903 until 1957.
 Much better than the crab.

-Team Tradition: A – Proud of San Francisco Seals and Giants heritage.
-Honor the NY Giants HOF players and the greats of San Francisco Giants.
+Team Tradition: A - Proud of San Francisco Seals and Giants heritage.
+Team honors the New York Giants Hall of Fame players and the great players of San Francisco Giants.

 Location: A - The park is located at 24 Willie Mays Plaza, at the corner of 3rd Street and King Street, in the South Beach neighborhood of San Francisco, California.